davidcrone/xafty/README.md

 mtcars_plot()
 ```

 This is already a major improvement.
-It’s cleaner, testable, reusable,
+The modular structure makes the
-and much easier to understand due to its modular structure.
-While this
+pipeline composable, testable, reusable, and much easier to understand.
-approach modularizes the logic, it still needs to be assembled manually:
+While this approach modularizes the logic, it still needs to be
+assembled manually:

 - **Implicit dependency chains:** Each function still relies on being
   called in the correct order.
 Dependencies remain implicit in the code